hoshikawa2/oic_migration_api/README.md

 - Ease of executing REST calls from OCI API Gateway to deploy your APIs
 - Ease of mapping attributes from source to destination, including making the appropriate transformations
 - Easily implement flow to process all settings graphically

 ## Objectives

+- Create an OIC process to migrate a source API deployment definition to the OCI API Gateway
+- Process many sources definitions
+- Differentiate REST and SOAP definitions
+- Map the source attributes to the target OCI API Gateway
+- Deploy into the correct environment (QA, DEV)

 ## Prerequisites

+- An Oracle Integration instance created
+- The OCI API Gateway instances created (in this example, one for QA and other for DEV environments)

 ## Task 1: Understand your Source API data structure

+We can start from an API metadata structure.
+The best known definitions would be Open API, Swagger or even a spreadsheet with the attributes.
+In this material, we will start by thinking about an Excel structure and, from this structure, transform it into JSON.

 ![Excel_api_migration_source.png](images%2FExcel_api_migration_source.png)

+So, there is a JSON structure to work!

     [ {
       "API_NAME" : "cep",